 "There is a reason for the "enthusiastic" part of the phrase.
-Consent without enthusiasm is rather lukewarm: "OK, FINE, go ahead."
+Consent without enthusiasm is rather lukewarm: "OK, FINE go ahead."
 "I don't care."
 "I have no opinion."
 "Whatever, if it gets you to get off my back."
+Consent that is in place because it's easier than saying "no" isn't much different from rejection.
+It is given because the giver feels there is no other choice (besides the potential for abuse, violence, and other bad things).

 We need to stop assuming that we can communicate desires through some convoluted dance of subtle cues and half-no's.
-Consent should be uncomplicated: only "Yes!" and other such affirmative variants can mean 'yes'. "
+Consent should be uncomplicated: only "Yes!" and other such affirmative variants can mean "yes"...